-In October 2013, Microsoft informed us that the adapter and software created by Microsoft and required to enable full headset functionality on the Xbox One would not be implemented until the first quarter of 2014.
+In October 2013, Microsoft informed us that the adapter and software created by Microsoft required to enable full headset functionality on the Xbox One would not be implemented until the first quarter of 2014.
 As a result, we deferred the launch of the first-ever Xbox One compatible headsets -- the XO FOUR, XO SEVEN and Titanfall Atlas -- until March 6, 2014.
-In June 2014 we unveiled the XO ONE and Stealth 500X, which will expand our portfolio of Xbox One compatible headsets for the 2014 holiday season.
+In addition, we unveiled the XO ONE and Stealth 500X to expand our portfolio of Xbox One compatible headsets.